udhos/jazigo/README.md

 Jazigo is a tool written in Go for retrieving configuration for multiple devices, similar to [rancid](http://www.shrubbery.net/rancid/), [fetchconfig](https://github.com/udhos/fetchconfig), [oxidized](https://github.com/ytti/oxidized), [Sweet](https://github.com/AppliedTrust/sweet).

+Installation and usage are supposed to be dead simple.
+If you hit any surprising difficulty, please [report](https://github.com/udhos/jazigo/issues/new).

 Supported Platforms
 ===================